gcallah/BookReviews/goodspeed.md

 complex system, every once in a while the introduction of a tiny change in some variable will generate such large and unpredictable macro effects.

-G goes on to show that in only half U.S. recessions did a recession in the U.K. occur at roughly the same time.
+Goodspeed goes on to show that in only half U.S. recessions did a recession in the U.K. occur at roughly the same time.
 This actually shows a significant degree of linkage between the two economies, as we would not expect half of butterflies flapping in Brazil to produce some significant effect in Saskatchewan.

-G explains the better stability of the British banking system compared to the American system by the fact that British banks were allowed to consolidate and open many branches, whereas many American banks were limited by state law to a single branch.
+Goodspeed explains the better stability of the British banking system compared to the American system by the fact that British banks were allowed to consolidate and open many branches, whereas many American banks were limited by state law to a single branch.
 These so-called "unit banks" were of course especially